YazanAhmad18/reading-notes/read06.md

 ### css3 has introduced an extra value for rgb colors to indicate opacity.
 It is known as rgba

-### hls:olor property has been introduced in CSS3 as an alternative way to specify colors the element in inside the hls:
+### hsl:olor property has been introduced in CSS3 as an alternative way to specify colors the element in inside the hls:
 * hue
 * saturation
 * lightness